-Art uncovers the transhistorical story of our existence and connects us to humanist understanding of facts and information.
+Art creates an emotional connection to the transhistorical story of our existence and scientific facts and challenges to sustainability.
 The story is found in the art of space, and art that zooms in to the realities of life on earth, from the smallest particles of creation, to the art of the ancients, to the creativity of the human mind through the ages, and the dreams of the future.

-The investment in space exploration by billionaires Jeff Bezos, Richard Branson and Elon Musk is propelling the industry ahead.
+The investment and commercial promotion of space exploration by billionaires Jeff Bezos, Richard Branson and Elon Musk is propelling the industry ahead, and with it, a common understanding of society’s responsibility to sustainability and the future as astronauts see it.
 Lunar landings by China, India, and Israel are planned, and Australia has begun its space program.
-It is increasingly evident that, in the words of space historian Frank White, “The true symbol of this age is the view of the earth in space – the whole earth perspective.” [image: Elon Musk’s Starman launched into space February 2018]
+It is increasingly evident that, in the words of space historian Frank White, “The true symbol of this age is the view of the earth in space – the whole earth perspective.”

 “I realized that the molecules in our bodies had been prototyped in some ancient generation of stars.
 We’re stardust!” – Edgar Mitchell Apollo astronaut